 However, Mr Cooper’s policy was to bring in-house as many processes as feasible, so a 300-litre capacity vibratory bowl finishing machine from PDJ Vibro’s economy range was installed at Finchampstead towards the end of 2014.
 Filled with a ceramic medium supplied with a recirculating, filtered mixture of water and metal finishing compound, it has reduced processing time from 10 hours in the old rumbler to just four hours and has drastically improved the finish on component surfaces.

-Moreover, due to the generous size of the vibratory machine, up to 80 parts can be processed at a time, reducing the previous daily rumbling operations to one or two vibratory processes per week.
+Due to the generous size of the vibratory machinery, up to 80 parts can be processed at a time, reducing the previous daily rumbling operations to one or two vibratory processes per week.
 Around 75 per cent of heat treated components at the Finchampstead factory are finished in this way.
 Only clutch shafts and drive shafts too long for the bowl are cleaned by hand.

 Of the gears and shafts that are not heat treated, accounting for around 40 per cent of production, some are put through the bowl for a shorter period for deburring and surface improvement.